crosswalk-project/crosswalk-test-suite/tools/atip/README.md

 ## Introduction

-ATIP(Application Test in Python), a ¡°behave¡± binding library as the bridge between application and BDD to ¡°behave¡±, and use WebDriver and platform interfaces to implement detailed BDD steps for application.
+ATIP(Application Test in Python), a â€»behaveÂ§ binding library as the bridge between application and BDD to â€»behaveÂ§, and use WebDriver and platform interfaces to implement detailed BDD steps for application.

 ## Configuration